 Items a, d, and g are quantitative discrete; items c, f, and h are quantitative continuous; items b and e are qualitative, or categorical.

 Determine the correct data type (quantitative or qualitative) for the number of cars in a parking lot.
 Indicate whether quantitative data are continuous or discrete.

-A statistics professor collects information about the classification of her students as freshmen, sophomores, juniors, or seniors.
-The data she collects are summarized in the pie chart Figure 1.3.
+A statistics professor collects information about the classification of her students as first-year students, sophomores, juniors, or seniors.
+The data she collects are summarized in the pie chart Figure 1.2.
 What type of data does this graph show?